 If you stay in a place where there aren’t too many good schools close by (such as one of the outlying islands) or you just can’t afford the fees of the school of your choice, homeschooling is a good option.
 It also makes sense if your stay in Hong Kong is likely to be limited to a couple of years at the most.

-While the Education Bureau maintains that all children from 6 to 15 years must attend school, homeschooling in Hong Kong is not against the law but is still subject to investigation by the EDB.
-If you’re ready to take the leap and decide to homeschool your child, here are the steps to consider.
+While the Education Bureau maintains that all children from 6 to 15 years must attend school, homeschooling in Hong Kong is not against the law but is still subject to investigation by the Education Bureau (EDB).
+If you’re ready to take the leap and decide to homeschool your child, here are the steps to consider:

 We all want the best for our children especially when it comes to their education.
 Whatever approach you wish to take – Waldorf, Montessori, Reggio Emilia and so on, as long as you feel like it fits your child’s learning style, then go for it!

-Editor’s note: This post was first published by Kat Castañeda on 26, June 2017 and updated by Anita Balagopalan on 8, October 2019.
+Editor’s note: This post was first published by Kat Castañeda on 26, June 2017 and updated in July 2020.